-When looking into job searching techniques in North America versus overseas, you will notice some large differences.
+When looking into job searching techniques in North America versus overseas, you will notice some significant differences.
 Take these strategies and tips into account when conducting your job search.

-Teaching abroad is a good way to make some money as well as get an opportunity to tour and travel the world.
+Teaching abroad is an excellent way to make some money as well as get an opportunity to tour and travel the world.
 Whether you’re recently out of college or you have just recently retired but are looking for an adventure, teaching overseas is easily achievable.

 Many private schools in Europe, Asia, and Latin America are looking for competent teachers.
 However, it is good to choose wisely when considering taking up a teaching job abroad.

-When you decide to work in a foreign country, the first thing you need to do is to decide which country you would like to work in.
+When you decide to work in a foreign country, the first thing you need to do is to determine what country would be best for you.
 Choose a country whereby you will not be weighed down by formalities and numerous expenses.

 Some courses and qualifications are readily available.
 It can be confusing, so you need to decide what best suits your needs.
 Read as many job advertisements as you possibly can.
 Analyze the requirements of the school.
 Find teaching jobs in another state or country that will suit your needs.

 Before changing jobs, ensure you go through all the details carefully.
 Remember that just because the teaching job promises to pay well, does not mean that it is the best job for you.
-Look at the benefits being offered such as house allowance, travel allowance, holidays, and compensation.
+Look at the benefits offered, such as house allowance, travel allowance, holidays, and compensation.

 Send your job applications to various recruiters who are in a position to forward them to international schools.
-This will assure you of a legitimate job.
+Diversity in your job search will assure you of a legitimate job.
 Waiting for your preferred school to post vacancies might take time.

 Sending an application will not mean that you’re necessarily looking for a job.
-This is a way of getting yourself known to the respective authority.
-For this reason, do not include an application letter with your testimonials, rather attach an introduction letter.
+Submitting your credentials and interest is a way of getting yourself known to the respective authority.
+For this reason, do not include an application letter with your testimonials, instead, attach an introduction letter.